 Coping is the material used to cap the pool shell wall.
 Coping material can range from flagstone, travertine, concrete, tile, brick, poured concrete, pre-cast concrete etc. The most common materials people use are travertine and flagstone.

 The location and number of skimmers are important especially in unique pool designs.
 Skimmers help keep your pool water and plaster clean.
 It skims the water by capturing floating debris like leaves, dirt, insects, twigs, oils etc before they sink to the bottom of the pool.

 What pool sanitizer do you use or recommend?

 Most customers are familiar with standard in-line chlorinators and salt systems.
 Salt systems are popular, but I personally don’t recommend salt systems.
 Salt is corrosive and leaves a scale build on on your tile and water features that have to be cleaned.
 Salt systems make chlorine gas.
 The exact same chemical compound as chlorine tabs.
 The salt goes through a salt cell and through electrolysis it breaks the salt down creating chlorine gas.
 It just uses that salt over and over to make chlorine.
-Because of the chemical reaction salt systems will increase the pH level of your water, causing you to introduce more muriatic acid to lower the pH.
-I prefer to use Ozone & UV systems with a chemical automation system to introduces liquid chlorine and muriatic acid.
-I use Haywards UVO3 system and their chemical automation system called Sense and Dispense.
-It has sensors that read the ORP and pH levels in your water to dispense the right amount of chemicals.
+Because of the chemical reaction salt systems will increase the pH level of your water, causing the pH levels to rise which increases demand for a pH controller like muriatic acid.
+I prefer using AOP systems over salt or standard chlorine.
+I recommend using an AOP system like Hayward's UVO, which is an ozone and UV system with a chemical automation with a chemical automation system to introduces liquid chlorine to control the ORP and muriatic acid to control the pH.
 Even if you have a pool service guy coming once a week to clean the pool and balance the water, that’s not enough to keep the water balanced.
 I am a big believer in chemical automation to constantly monitor your water chemistry to keep the water balanced every day.